1

 -

-Soil Moisture: Keep evenly moist, avoiding waterlogging. -
+Soil Moisture: Keep consistently moist, but not waterlogged. -

 Humidity: Prefers moderate humidity levels. -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and remove damaged branches. -
+Pruning Instructions: Prune in late winter or early spring to maintain shape. -

-Fertilization: Feed with a balanced, slow-release fertilizer in early spring. -
+Fertilization: Apply a balanced fertilizer in early spring. -

 Share